 Talk about One Hell of a Comeback! but possibly out of all the supporting characters to make the best return, I'd say 17 knocks it out of the park as being probably one of the best characters in Dragon ball Super as he seems the most changed out of everybody in a good way more than in Z.

 He I would say is the 2nd most badass character right after hit and possibly one of my favourite characters in the show and of course MVP in the tournament of power.
+HOWEVER I do not like how powerful 17 gets in this show again I've mentioned this regarding the powerscaling in this review early.

 Android 18 - 6.5